 Catherine appears in the Court of Appeal on appeals against conviction and sentence as well as advising on references to the Criminal Cases Review Commission.

-R v HJ – August 2013: Successful appeal against a burglary conviction to the Court of Appeal based on the trial judge's wrongful approach to footmark evidence at trial.
+R v HJ – August 2013 - Successful appeal against a burglary conviction to the Court of Appeal based on the wrongful approach to expert evidence at trial.

 Catherine represents bereaved families at inquests, particularly those involving deaths in custody and those with mental health issues.

-Inquest touching on the death of CA: Southwark Coroners’ Court – September 2014: Instructed to represent the family of CA who died after having been discharged from psychiatric hospital without any adequate treatment or management for his diabetes.
-Catherine successfully argued the engagement of Article 2 and achieved a neglect conclusion identifying multiple gross failures in his care.
-A Regulation 28 Prevention of Future Deaths Report was made into the role of the care co-ordinator when looking after vulnerable adults leaving psychiatric hospital.
+Inquest touching on the death of CA: Southwark Coroners’ Court – September 2014: Instructed to represent the family of CA who died after having been discharged from psychiatric hospital.
+Discharged into the community without any adequate treatment or management for his diabetes.
+Successfully argued the engagement of Article 2 and achieved a neglect conclusion.
+Regulation 28 Prevention of Future Deaths Report made into the role of the care coordinator when looking after vulnerable adults leaving psychiatric hospital.